-In this post we will learn how to carry out repeated measures Analysis of Variance (ANOVA) in R and Python.
-To be specific, we will use the R package afex and the Python package pingouin to carry out one-way and two-way ANOVA f or within subject’s design.
+In this post, we will learn how to carry out repeated measures Analysis of Variance (ANOVA) in R and Python.
+To be specific, we will use the R package afex and the Python package pingouin to carry out one-way and two-way ANOVA for within-subject’s design.
 The structure of the following data analysis tutorial is as follows; a brief introduction to (repeated measures) ANOVA, carrying out within-subjects ANOVA in R using afex and in Python using pingouin.
-In the end, there will be a comparison of the results and the pros and cons using R or Python for data analysis (i.e., ANOVA).
+In the end, there will be a comparison of the results and the pros and cons of using R or Python for data analysis (i.e., ANOVA).

 Learn about probabilistic programming in this guest post by Osvaldo Martin, a researcher at The National Scientific and Technical Research Council of Argentina (CONICET) and author of Bayesian Analysis with Python: Introduction to statistical modeling and probabilistic programming using PyMC3 and ArviZ, 2nd Edition.